The Last Express: Plot

-As the train makes its way to Turkey, Anna reluctantly accepts she cannot stop Cath's plans, while Cath himself admits he felt powerless to discovering who really killed Tyler, assuming that one of the Serbs was involved.
+As the train makes its way to Turkey, Anna reluctantly accepts that she cannot stop Cath's plans, while Cath himself admits he felt powerless to discovering who really killed Tyler, assuming that one of the Serbs was involved.
 The pair embrace each other in the moment, and sleep together in the dining car.
 After a stopover upon crossing into Turkey, Cath is shocked when Kronos turns up on the train with Kahina, intent on claiming the Firebird.
 Cath is forced to provide it, as Anna is held at gunpoint.
 But when demonstrating its functions, Cath uses the whistle to activate its hidden function as a living weapon, causing it to kill both Kronos and Kahina; in the process exposing how Tyler died.
 In the confusion, Cath and Anna jump from the train with Max in tow, as it pulls into Constantinople's Sirkeci Station.
 However, an unhinged Tatiana finds explosives amongst the weapons in the baggage car, and, wishing for no more war, detonates them with Alexei's lighter, destroying the baggage car and killing herself, Vassili, Abbot and the driver.
 In the chaos after the explosion, Cath and Anna hear a Turkish boy proclaim that war has broken out in Europe.
 Forced to return home, Anna leaves Cath with Max, kisses him, and promises to see him again when the war is over.
 The game ends on a time-lapsing map of Europe, showing the change in borders between 1914-1994.

 History

 Mechner founded Smoking Car Productions to create The Last Express.
-The company was located in San Francisco from 1993 to 1997 and at its peak had sixty full-time employees.
+The company was located in San Francisco from 1993 to 1997.
+At its peak, Smoking Car had sixty full-time employees.

 Mechner derived inspiration for The Last Express from Myst and Infocom's Deadline.
 He saw The Last Express as an opportunity to create a game with a complexity of story and depth of characters comparable to that seen in a film, something he felt he could not accomplish with his games for the Apple II due to hardware limitations.
 He said of the game's approach to storytelling:

 There's a built-in tension between making a game that's interactive and has a story. ...
 With a game like this, the goal is to create, to a certain degree, the illusion of interactivity.
 You want the player to feel that actions really have consequences.
 Choosing from multiple branches is not fun.
 You feel like you're on a branching tree just picking different ways to go, and that's not a game.
 You have to give players the feeling they really are somewhere, like on a train, and that they can walk down a corridor and open any door and see someone walking and follow them.
 Yet somehow we have to set things so players are always in the same story, and, when they get to the ending, they feel that's the way it should have ended.